emanuega/MERlin/docs/tasks.rst

 * warp\_task -- The name of the warp task that provides the aligned image stacks.
 * highpass\_pass -- The standard deviation to use for the high pass filter.
 * decon\_sigma -- The standard deviation to use for the Lucy-Richardson deconvolution.

-optimize.Optimize
+* docon\_iterations -- The number of Lucy-Richardson deconvolution iterations to perform on each image. optimize.Optimize
 ------------------